LibertyHomesteads/GroupLandBuyAR/LLC-Articles-AR.md

 4. **Alternative Currency and Cash Management:** In the event of a bank collapse or loss of confidence in the traditional or electronic banking system, the LLC may, at its sole discretion, implement cash-only, gold, silver, and/or barter-based cash management and accounting procedures to ensure the continuity of financial operations and transactions.

-5. **Absence of Legal Framework** In the event that the United States Government or the Missouri State Govenment are unable to maintain a functioning legal system in geopolitically challenging circumstances, this LLC and its member will continue to operate under the open-source standard "ULEX Law," which is a collection of Uniform Law Commission and other generally accepted legal texts and case law, based on common law and uniform law standards.
-The LLC will also continue to operate under Missouri's LLC statutes, since this document was written under their jurisdiction.
+5. **Absence of Legal Framework** In the event that the United States Government or the Arkansas State Govenment are unable to maintain a functioning legal system in geopolitically challenging circumstances, this LLC and its member will continue to operate under the open-source standard "ULEX Law," which is a collection of Uniform Law Commission and other generally accepted legal texts and case law, based on common law and uniform law standards.
+The LLC will also continue to operate under Arkansas's LLC statutes, since this document was written under their jurisdiction.

 6. **Access and Residency Rights for Class C Members:** In the case of serious economic and geopolitical situations or any catastrophic events as described in the definition of Force Majeure Events, the board of managers may, by a unanimous vote, grant access and residency rights to Class C members.
 The board shall have the authority to determine the scope and duration of such access and residency rights based on the severity and nature of the Force Majeure Event.

 7. **Mandatory Access and Residency Rights:** Notwithstanding any other provision in the operating agreement, the board of managers is mandated to grant access and residency rights to Class C members in the following very severe circumstances:
    a.
 Active war in the United States.
    b.
-Widespread and long-term societal disruption in Missouri due to natural disasters or catastrophic events.
+Widespread and long-term societal disruption in Arkansas or southern Missouri due to natural disasters or catastrophic events.
    c.
 Solar flare or electromagnetic pulse (EMP) causing substantial damage to the planet's grid or critical infrastructure.

 8. **Notification and Documentation:** In the event of the activation of this Force Majeure clause and the granting of access and residency rights to Class C members, the board shall provide written notification to all members, detailing the circumstances and the duration of the granted rights.
 Documentation of the board's decision shall be maintained in the LLC's records.